gugu131300/CMMSCL_DPI/README.md

 ### Step 2: Convert protein structures into graphs
 python protein_graph.py

 The input PDB files required for protein_graph.py must be obtained from the output of download_all_pdb.py.
 Ensure that you have successfully executed download_all_pdb.py beforehand to fetch and store all necessary PDB structure files.
 ### Step 3: Convert compounds into molecular graphs
 python compound_graph.py

-file_path_compound.CSV File with Compound Information The input file should contain at least the following columns:
+Inputs：CSV File with Compound Information
+The input file should contain at least the following columns:
 COMPOUND_SMILES: The SMILES representation of each compound.
 COMPOUND_ID: A unique identifier for each compound.